 From 9am the kitchen is abuzz with chatter and laughter.
 Age, beliefs and social status are irrelevant – everyone is united in a common goal: to make delicious, nutritious food for people in need.

 Volunteers come to the kitchen when it suits them, with many committing to the same shift every week.
 Our volunteers love the C Care kitchen, love making a difference with us, and adding CARE to the meals that we provide.

 PANTRY PACK PROGRAM

-In the Pantry Pack Program, volunteers pack and deliver a large box of dried goods and pantry essentials to seniors experiencing poverty and isolation, each month.
+Each month, volunteers pack and deliver a large box of dried goods and pantry essentials to seniors experiencing poverty and isolation.
 C Care requests feedback from recipients to understand the usefulness of the different items in the box.
 We use this input to adapt and update the boxes.

 The Pantry Pack includes a multilingual ‘Eating for Life’ leaﬂet explaining how to produce nutritious, cost-eﬃcient meals using the ingredients of the month.
 The leaﬂet also contains timely and easy-to-read health-tips (eg. strategies for staying hydrated during summer months), resources (eg. transport to inexpensive fresh food markets) and referrals (eg. local Health Centre).